What is Breast Augmentation?

 This outpatient procedure usually lasts 1 to 2 hours to perform the surgery itself.
 The amount of time the surgery will take varies depending on the technique.
 A straight forward submammary or subpectoral breast augmentation takes about one hour to complete.
 Endoscopic transaxillary technique takes the longest amount of time (2 hrs.) because of the extensive equipment set up utilized and the technique itself is slightly more involved.
 Asymmetry correction usually can be done in 1 & 1/2 hours.
 The additional half hour is due to the use of intra-operative implant sizers.
 There is an additional 45 minutes immediately before surgery in which each patient is pre-medicated to relieve anxiety and patients are marked for their surgery.
-There is an additional 30 minutes or so immediately after surgery alotted to recovery.
+There is an additional 30 minutes or so immediately after surgery allotted to recovery.
 At our facility we generally allow for a total of three hours from the time the patient walks in until she walks out for a straight forward breast augmentation surgery.

 How do I prepare for surgery?